Mick Whelan: ASLEF

+"the EU has become a rich man’s club which offers plenty for the boss class – but very little for the ordinary hard-working men and women trying to earn a living".

+Whelan is a prominent supporter of the Ukraine Solidarity Campaign and highlighted this when rejecting claims by a UK government minister that ASLEF was failing to show solidarity with Ukrainians by striking during Eurovision 2023, which was hosted by the UK on behalf of Ukraine.

 Personal life

 Whelan is a supporter of Chelsea football club.

 He is married to Lorraine Phelan MBE, the Chief Biomedical Scientist for special haematology at St Mary's Hospital, London.
 They live at a house in Wembley and have two boys including a son born in 1995.